Rapid Asynchronous Plurality Consensus: Plurality Consensus with Two Choices

 Let $S \subseteq C$ be a set of colors.
-We will use the random variables $f_{Si}$ and $f_{iS}$ to denote the sum of all flows from color \C{i} to any color in $S$, which gives us in expectation
+We will use the random variable $f_{iS}$ to denote the sum of all flows from color \C{i} to any color in $S$ and $f_{Si}$ to denote the sum of all flows from any color in $S$ to \C{i}.
+We have in expectation

 Let \C{i} be a color and \notC{i} be the set of all other colors, defined as $\notC{i} = C \setminus \C{i}$.
 We observe that after one round the new number of nodes supporting \C{i} is a random variable